AdamHarr2250/SWBio-shared/README.md

 ## Introduction to dataset and code

-This script ingests a csv file containing chemical information about a library of covalent fragments from the chemical supplier, Enamine, and biological antibacterial data recorded by our lab against methicillin-resistant Staphylococcus aureus (MRSA).
+This script, 'smallmol_screen.py' ingests a csv file containing chemical information about a library of covalent fragments from the chemical supplier, Enamine, and biological antibacterial data recorded by our lab against methicillin-resistant Staphylococcus aureus (MRSA).
 The script processes the data and outputs distribution plots of the biological responses, dynamically and statistically determines a threshold for inhibitory activity that is significantly different from inactivity and outputs a visual grid of putative active chemical structures with unique ID and corresponding biological response data.
 All plots and figures are saved to a folder in the current working directory.

 The script in this repository aims to: